MMarek/exercises_site/README.md

     (each refresh of the page gives a new set of numbers).
     Then the loop in the loop calculates how many numbers from the result are repeated.
     - 5 - array with various numbers, and the arithmetic average of them.
+    - 6 - an array with 10 randomly generated numbers using Math.random ().
+    Each odd number converted to an even number one higher.